1coderookie/BSB-LPB-LAN_EN/docs/chap16.md

 ## 16.21 Why Isn't the Adapter Reachable After a Power Failure?

 This behaviour was noticed sometimes, the reason is unclear.
-Just press the reset button of the arduino, after that everything should work fine again.
+Just press the reset button of the microcontroller, after that everything should work fine again.
 If this happens more often at your home, you can probably add a little emergency power supply to prevent this.

 ---

 ## 16.22 Why Isn't the Adapter Reachable Sometimes (Without a Power Failure)?

 This problem only occured in rare cases, there is no clear solution for this behaviour.
-The only solution was a reset and reboot of the arduino.
+The only solution was a reset and reboot of the microcontroller.

 ---